iThinkiKhan/Franken-bot/README.md

 # Franken-bot (Frank)

+This one project brought so many things that I have fallen in love together.
+I think its fair to say this is pushing what people can do/have done with ESP32s.

 I decided to upgrade the brain and display (2.8in touch w/ SD card slot) of the StackChan to improve usability as a desk companion.
 I also wanted to use common, cheap/salvaged parts and 3d prints I could order from the local library.
 This code is 100% original and shares no lines in common with the official firmware.

 **Software:**

 _I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM freeing memory and enabling much more nuance in audio processing.
 There are many more, and I continue to improve it regularly.
 Please share your ideas for improvements!_

+   **OSv3.0**
+   -Recording raw WAV file, encoding it and sending to Gemini as a JSON rather than local speech to text -Automatically detect ambient noise level, set mic level accordingly -Variable spoken prompt length - no wasted bytes.
+This involves checks and balances.
+   -More memory optimization - working around ESP32s internal heap memory and writing+encoding JSON string in PSRAM.
+Setting bank of PSRAM aside for audio prompt recordings up to 30 seconds.
+   -Ditched LLM auto selection and model agnostic framework in favor of immediate functionality.
+Will add back later.

    **OSv2.6**
    -Working LLM response to audio!
 By far the most complex stack I've ever built.